How to talk to your kids about paying for college

 Shifting Stress

 Unfortunately, parents may be the only ones enjoying a stress-free mindset around student debt — students seem to have absorbed their folks’ financial worries.
-According to Chegg’s 2018 State of the Student report, a majority of students — 62% — all have the same main life stressor in common: their finances.
-Additionally, the report found that the greatest source of social pressure for college students is to spend more money than they can afford, and nearly 1 in 5 struggle to afford housing.
+According to Chegg’s 2018 State of the Student report, a majority of students — 62 percent — all have the same main life stressor in common: their finances.
+Additionally, the report found that the greatest source of social pressure for college students is to spend more money than they can afford and nearly one-in-five struggle to afford housing.

 “Unfortunately, students who stress about finances become adults who stress about finances,” Wright says.
 “So many students don’t ever get financial education.
 They go to school not understanding their options around financial aid, taking out loans, what their debt will be, or how the repayments may impact them when they graduate and start working.
 All these unknowns can be a great source of stress, which is why education is so important.”